lucavalente93/nodejs-fundamentals/README.md

 # Node.js Fundamentals

 This repository contains small projects and exercises developed while studying the fundamentals of Node.js.
-Each folder focuses on a specific concept or module of the Node.js runtime, built entirely with **native APIs** — no frameworks.
+Each folder focuses on a specific concept, functionality or module of the Node.js runtime, built entirely with **native APIs** — no frameworks.

 ---